National Champions League Invitational

 LAW 3 – TEAM ELIGIBILITY

 This tournament shall be open to all teams comprised of properly registered adult players (as defined by the rules of USSSA) and are in good standing with its member association.
 The Premier division is limited to those teams who have qualified through the NCL competition process or those who have received a special invitation.
-In the 2019 inaugural year, the NCL is invitational only.

 Each team must provide the following at check-in: